jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 - In **general relativity**, information is encoded in the curvature of spacetime caused by mass and energy.
 The geometry of the universe conveys information about gravitational fields and the distribution of matter.
 - **Black hole thermodynamics** introduces the concept of entropy proportional to the event horizon's area, suggesting that information about all the matter that has fallen into a black hole is encoded on its surface.
 This leads to the holographic principle, which posits that all the information contained within a volume of space can be represented as information on the boundary of that space.

-The unifying framework for all of these is that information is required
+The unifying framework for all of these is that information is required.

 ## Reframing the Question: Why Information?
 If everything boils down to information, then the a way to rephrase the question "Why is there something rather than nothing?" becomes "How and why is there information rather than no information?

 **What is Information?**
 Information exists when one state can be identified as distinct from another.
 Without the ability to make such distinctions, no information can be conveyed.
-Specifically, the following criteria must be met:
+At the most basic level, the following criteria must be met:

 ### Multiple Distinguishable States
 There must be more than one possible state that can be differentiated.
 Information arises when these states are distinguishable in some observable or meaningful way.
 For example, a light switch has two possible states: "on" and "off."
 These states are distinct because they produce different effects—light or darkness.
 If only one state existed, no information could be conveyed because there would be nothing to compare.